Platelet-Rich Plasma Therapy (PRP)

 How long do I have to wait to return to my normal activities?

-- There will likely be some post-injection soreness.
-Return to normal activities may be related to how long this lasts - several days usually.
+- There will likely be some post-injection soreness for a few days.
+Return to normal activities may be related to how long this lasts.

 How long does it take the PRP to "work"?